 Anaphylaxis: the most severe form of allergic reaction

 In this video from time marker 54:00 Mark McAfee from the Raw Milk Institute talks about how seven kids have died from anaphylactic shock from the presence of dead bacteria in pasteurised milk.
 Australian ex-microbiologist Dr. Kristian Ronacher also talks about it in this video.

 Some people have a life threatening allergic response to pasteurised milk.
 They risk an anaphylactic shock or death if they consume it.
 When bacteria are killed during pasteurisation, the resulting pieces of dead bacteria are foreign proteins that our bodies react against.
 MAST cells release their histamines; asthma bronchial spasm occurs; mucus is released that creates the

 bed for ear infections, and allergies rage.
 In the USA doctors are telling patients not to drink pasteurised milk.
 Raw milk has an immune building response.
 It stabilises MAST cells and treats and prevents allergies and asthma (Parsifal study).
 The MAST cell stabilisation effect of raw milk is lost when heated.
 The effects of raw whey protein have been shown to heal asthma (Gabriela study).

 A 2014 Catalyst episode also discuss asthma as an inflammatory immune response here.

 Melbourne is now also called the thunderstorm asthma capital of the world, which is considered by doctors to resemble an anaphylactic shock.
-Nine people died last year; read about it here.
+Ten people died last year; read about it here.